 This works the same way in the territories.
-See, Northern Territory (Self-Government) Act 1978 (NT) s 33; Norfolk Island Act 1979 (Cth) s 11.
-The Australian Indian Ocean territories are not self-governed (though Christmas Island and the Cocos Islands do have local governments that operate in tandem with Commonwealth executive power there).
+See Northern Territory (Self-Government) Act 1978 (NT) s 33; Norfolk Island Act 1979 (Cth) s 11.
+The Australian Indian Ocean territories are not advice, and so exercise a reserve power, such as to dismiss a prime minister or premier where they refuse to resign after being defeated in the lower house in a vote of no confidence.
+Such instances are, however, rare.53